bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderpayrulesetversion.md

-# Pay & Bill - JobOrderPayRulesetVersion
+# Pay and Bill - JobOrderPayRulesetVersion

 Represents a JobOrderPayRuleset version.